Toronto Blue Jays and Halloween: A Spooky Showdown

 Nick Logan · CBC News · Posted: Oct 31, 2025 8:58 AM EDT | Last Updated: October 31

 It's a treat to have the Toronto Blue Jays in a position to win the World Series.
-The trick for many families and baseball fans will be being able to watch it happen.
+However, the trick for many families and baseball fans will be finding a way to watch it happen.

 Tonight's Game 6 against the Los Angeles Dodgers gets underway at 8 p.m.
 ET in Toronto.